 6. Overall Quality of Life

 Although Colorado Springs is a notably good place to raise a family, it has plenty to offer young professionals and older retirees as well.
 The weather in the region tends to be moderate throughout the year, which enables you to get outdoors and enhance your health and well-being on a regular basis, but the city also gets all four seasons in all their beauty.
 As for the annual snowfall—which is higher than the national average—that’s just an excuse to hit the slopes or pursue winter sports.
 Colorado Springs also provides a relatively affordable cost of living, high air quality and diverse dining and entertainment options, all of which contribute to Colorado Springs’ high quality of life.
+If you’re into food, it also has a bevy of amazing restaurants!

 Living in Colorado Springs for the Long Term